clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 ### Catalog installation

-Catalog keeps track of all the running ASP.NET Core Applications on your local machine that choose to register to recieve incoming `InvokeRequest` requests.
+Catalog tool keeps track of all the running ASP.NET Core Applications on your local machine that choose to register to recieve incoming `InvokeRequest` requests.

 ```
 dotnet tool install -g AWSLambda.AspNetCoreAppMesh.Catalog